Review into North Sea offshore helicopter operations announced by CAA

 He added: "We are extremely grateful to Geir Hamre from the Norwegian CAA and the European Aviation Safety Agency for joining the review team.

-"They bring additional expertise and experience which will be invaluable to the review."'Not a substitute'
+"They bring additional expertise and experience which will be invaluable to the review."

 A statement from Balpa said: "We will consult with those members currently operating in the North Sea as to their views on the effectiveness of a CAA-led review, but our immediate reaction is this is too little, too late.